Baked Spaghetti Casserole

 Ingredients for Baked Spaghetti Casserole

-• Cream of mushroom soup - gives the sauce the hint of creaminess it needs
+• Cream of mushroom soup - An unexpected ingredient!
+It gives this casserole a hint of creaminess that separates it from typical spaghetti

-• Mozzarella cheese - is it even a pasta dish without cheese?
+• Mozzarella cheese - Because is it even a pasta dish without cheese?

 How To Make Baked Spaghetti Casserole